-Communication courses engage students actively in understanding interaction in interpersonal, organizational, public, mediated, and cultural contexts.
+Communication courses engage students actively in understanding interaction in interpersonal, organizational, health, public, mediated, and cultural contexts.
 Students who successfully complete the Communication major will be able to:

 - Recognize the centrality of communication in constructing, sustaining and transforming meaning, identities, relationships, communities and cultures.

 - Apply communication theories and concepts to everyday face-to-face and computer-mediated interactions.

 - Demonstrate critical thinking in argumentation, research, and message creation.

 - Demonstrate oral and written competencies in building and evaluating arguments, and designing, conducting, and reporting original communication content and research.